ocaml-dune/ppx_deriving_dyn/README.md

     + `list`
     + `array`
     + `option`
-- It uses `Dyne.pair` and `Dyn.triple` for tuples of the corresponding size
+- It uses `Dyn.pair` and `Dyn.triple` for tuples of the corresponding size
 - Larger tuple types are converted using an inline `(fun (x0, x1, x2, x3) -> Dyn.tuple [...])`
 - It uses `Dyn.record` for record types